 The left-hand panel of Figure 1B shows the network of geographic neighbors (whose edges are colored blue), onto which we have superimposed the edges that are not identified as links in W{econ} ; these dropped edges are indicated in red.
-This first implies that not all geographically adjacent states are relevant for tax setting behavior.
-The right-hand panel of Figure 1B adds new edges identified in \hat{W}{econ} that are not part of W{geo} .
-These represent non-adjacent states through which social interactions occur.
-This implies the existence of spatially dispersed social interactions between states.
-The implication is that for tax-setting behavior, economic distance is imperfectly measured if we simply assume that interactions depend only on geographical distance.
-As detailed below, this has many implications for the economics of tax competition.
+The vast majority of geographically adjacent states are irrelevant for tax setting behavior.
+The right-hand panel of Figure 1B adds new edges identified in \hat{W}{econ} that are not part of W{geo} ; these added edges are indicated in green.
+These represent non-geographically adjacent states through which social interactions occur.
+For tax-setting behavior, economic distance is imperfectly measured if we simply assume that interactions depend only on geographical distance.
+The existence of spatially disperse social interactions between states hints against the role of labor mobility driving social interactions in tax setting behavior across states.

-As Table 3 summarizes, W{geo} has 214 edges, while \hat{W}{econ} has only 144 edges.
-States are less connected than implied by postulating geographic networks. \hat{W}{econ} and W{geo} have 79 edges in common.
-However, W{geo} has 135 edges that are absent in \hat{W}{econ} .
-Hence, while geography remains a key determinant of tax competition, the majority of geographical neighbors (135/214 = 63%) are not relevant for tax setting.
-There are 65 edges that exist only in W{geo} , so although there are fewer edges in \hat{W}{econ} , the identified social interactions are more spatially dispersed than under the assumption of geographic networks.
-This is reflected in the far lower clustering coefficient in \hat{W}{econ} than in W{geo} (.026 versus .194).31
+Table 3 summarizes the comparison between W{geo} and \hat{W}{econ} .
+W{geo} has 214 edges, while \hat{W}{econ} has only 49 edges.
+Economic networks for tax competition are sparser than is implied by simply postulating geographic networks. \hat{W}{econ} and W{geo} have 9 edges in common.
+Hence, the vast majority of geographical neighbors (205/214 = 96%) are not relevant for tax setting. \hat{W}{econ} has 40 edges that are absent in W{geo} , and the identified social interactions are more spatially dispersed than under the assumption of geographic networks.
+This is reflected in the far lower clustering coefficient in \hat{W}{econ} than in W{geo} (.042 versus .419).40

-4.5 Strength of Ties and Reciprocity
+4.5 Links and Reciprocity

-Our estimation strategy identifies the continuous strength of ties, $W{0,ij}$, where $W{0,ij} > 0$ is interpreted as state j influencing outcomes in state i.
-This is useful because recent developments in tax competition theory, using insights from the social networks literature, suggest links need not be reciprocal or of symmetric strength (Janeba and Osterleh, 2013).
+Our estimation strategy identifies the continuous strength of links, $W{0,ij}$, where $W{0,ij} > 0$ is interpreted as state j influencing outcomes in state i.
+This is useful because recent developments in tax competition theory, using insights from the social networks literature, suggest links need not be reciprocal (Janeba and Osterleh, 2013).